pixelwizard2/pixelwizard2/README.md

 ### About Me
-Technology and innovation are the keystones of my professional drive.
-Dedicated to lifelong learning, I keep pace with the rapidly evolving tech landscape and welcome collaborative ventures with global industry experts and developers. <br>
+Driven by innovation in technology, I am a dedicated AI Engineer with a commitment to lifelong learning.
+With a focus on AI and IT advancements, I engage in global collaborations to push the boundaries of technology. <br>

 ### Work Experience & Abilities